bpcosta2003/Move.it/README.md

 - Countdowns with notifications POPUP and sound ✔️
 - Challenges to do when the countdown is over ✔️
 - When you complete a challenge you receive XP and you Level up ✔️
-- Cookies used to save the data ✔️
+- Cookies used to save the data ( your level, XP and how many challenges have you complete ) ✔️

 ###